tundisto/demisto-web-form-angular/README.md

 ## PLEASE NOTE

 This is a simplistic, sample implementation, for reference purposes only.
 It is **NOT** intended for use in a production environment.
+The app is written in such a way that the back end could potentially be modified to provide real data, but that is outside the scope of this project.

 ## SECURITY

-There is no authentication mechanism in this application for client communication.
+There is no authentication mechanism in this application for client communication (though a 'dummy' user is shown in the form which is obtained through an API call to the server, similar to what may happen in a production app).
 Any user connecting to this app will be able to submit the form, assuming Demisto API communications have been initialised using a Demisto API key.

 **ASSUME THAT THIS IMPLEMENTATION IS INSECURE** and that it will require numerous changes to be used in production.